datacarpentry/organization-genomics/_episodes/02-project-planning.md

 > > 2.
 To relate filenames use the sample_id, and do a VLOOKUP on submission sheet
 > > 3.
 The \_R1/\_R2 extensions mean "Read 1" and "Read 2" of each sample
 > > 4.
 The '.gz' extension means it is a compressed "gzip" type format to save disk space
 > > 5.
 The size of all the files combined is 1113.60 Gb (over a terabyte!).
-To move files this large you will need to validate file size at least.
-There are ways to check the integrity after transfers that are beyond the scope ofthis lesson.
-Also, a fast file transfer protocol if available (*e.g.* NCBI will use [Aspera](https://downloads.asperasoft.com/en/downloads/2), or another option is ["parallel-fastq-dump"](https://github.com/rvalieris/parallel-fastq-dump)).
-These are also beyond the scope of this lesson.
+To transfer files this large you should validate the file size following transfer.
+Absolute file integrity checks following transfers and methods for faster file transfers are possible but beyond the scope of this lesson.
 > >
 > {: .solution}
 {: .challenge}